godaddy/gasket/CONTRIBUTING.md

 - jsdocs2md output should go to `docs/API.md`.
 - Prefer reference links to inline.
   - This making for easier reading when not using a markdown viewer

+## Adding new packages to the monorepo

+Remember to run the `align-packages` script for new packages.
+This has been an issue in the past with `docs-graphs` missing the `publishConfig` field which messed with `lerna publish`.
+Without this, we had to step into each package and manually re-publish the ones that didn’t make it out.

 # Additional Resources